Skip to main content

 zlinear

 Smoothly changes the value as the zoom changes.
-The first parameter is the initial zoom level.
-Then any number of values for all zoom levels starting from the initial one.
+The first parameter is the initial zoom level, followed by the values for each subsequent zoom level starting from that point.

 line|z13-[highway=residential] {